 General speaking, people do not like warnings.
-People much prefer to do as they wish, without impunity, and without regard to a nagging conscience.
+People much prefer to do as they wish, with impunity, and without regard to a nagging conscience.

 With that said, written and verbal warnings are among the most beneficial aspects of human society—to be sure.
 Whether the warnings relate to physical dangers, potential health issues, economic warning signs, or many others that could be mentioned, warnings are for the benefit of people and save many lives and many heartaches.

 The Scriptures also issue warnings.
 Those warnings should be considered as important as the invitations.
 The apostle Paul considered warning people to be an intricate part of his ministry.
 He writes, “Him [Christ] we proclaim, warning everyone and teaching everyone with all wisdom, that we may present everyone mature in Christ” (Colossians 1:28 ESV italics added).
 But it was not only the apostles who warned others, Jesus Christ himself issued numerous warnings that are recorded in the New Testament.
 One of those warnings is recorded in Luke 12:4-5.